BenbenIO/simple-Mavlink-C-rover/README.md

 ## Program structure
 If you want to design your own mavlink message communication program, you will need to ensure the following step:
 1. Ensure connectivity with the vehicle: UART - UDP - TCP
-2. Recieve data from the vehicle:
+2. Receive data from the vehicle:
     1. Parse incoming data: _mavlink_parse_char_ byte-to-byte basis
     2. Handling the message: _mavlink_decode_ decode message based on the message ID
-    3. Example: 1) heartbeat to get all setting information 2) Other resquested data
+    3. Example: 1) heartbeat to get all setting information 2) Other requested data
 3. Send data to vehicle
-    1. Format a new mavlink message structure with target id / command id / paremeters...
+    1. Format a new mavlink message structure with target id / command id / parameters...
     2. Pack and write the message to the communication port: _mavlink_finalize_message_

 # Mavlink message in C++